BSteffaniak/lazyaws/CONTRIBUTING.md

   "version": "0.2.0",
   "configurations": [
     {
-      "name": "debug lazygit",
+      "name": "debug lazyaws",
       "type": "go",
       "request": "launch",
       "mode": "auto",
       "program": "main.go",
       "args": ["--debug"],
-      "console": "externalTerminal" // <-- you need this to actually see the lazygit UI in a window while debugging }
+      "console": "externalTerminal" // <-- you need this to actually see the lazyaws UI in a window while debugging }
   ]
 }